baiango/C-GUI/coding_style.md

 - You'll be running into memory bandwidth limit more easily with this.
 So please keep the data small.
 - It's perfect for physics engine.
 Since it calculate the object's transform 1000 times every frame.
 - It might be bad for readability.
 If it is, use pure function to write the functions instead.
+If the readability is worth the performance cost.

 Column database:
 ```